akronbook/fast-binding-bug/README.md

 - Now try right-clicking on the text again, and clicking the menu.
 This time, the menu will NOT close.

 ## What does it mean?
-When clicking the menu, we are setting a child element's attribute value to "none".
-But the attribute was NOT set to "none", thus the menu stays open.
+When clicking the menu, we intent to set a child element's attribute value to "none".
+But the attribute was NOT always updated to "none", thus the menu stays open.
 This seems to be a bug to me.